openworm/org.geppetto.docs/source/build.rst

     ``@background_color_widget: rgb(66, 59, 59);``

-In order to implement a new theme, a less file needs to be created defining some or all these parameters and the theme needs to be enabled in the GeppettoConfiguration.json.
+In order to implement a new theme, a less file needs to be created defining some or all these parameters and the theme needs to be specified in the themes and set to true.

 This is how the default (and recommended for development environments) GeppettoConfiguration.json looks like:
 ::